programminghistorian/jekyll/en/lessons/text-mining-with-extracted-features.md

 [Underwood](https://doi.org/10.6084/m9.figshare.1279201) leveraged the features for identifying genres, such as fiction, poetry, and drama (2014).
 Associated with this work, he has released a dataset of 178k books classified by genre alongside genre-specific word counts ([Underwood 2015](https://doi.org/10.13012/J8JW8BSJ)).

-The Underwood subset of the Extracted Features dataset was used by Forster (2015) to [observing gender in literature](http://cforster.com/2015/09/gender-in-hathitrust-dataset/), illustrating the decline of woman authors through the 19th century.
+The Underwood subset of the Extracted Features dataset was used by Forster (2015) to [observe gender in literature](https://web.archive.org/web/20160105003327/http://cforster.com/2015/09/gender-in-hathitrust-dataset/), illustrating the decline of woman authors through the 19th century.

 The Extracted Features dataset also underlies higher-level analytic tools.
 [Mimno](http://mimno.infosci.cornell.edu/wordsim/nearest.html) processed word co-occurrence tables per year, allowing others to view how correlations between topics change over time (2014).
 The [HT Bookworm](https://analytics.hathitrust.org/bookworm) project has developed an API and visualization tools to support exploration of trends within the HathiTrust collection across various classes, genres, and languages.
 Finally, we have developed an approach to [within-book topic modelling](https://github.com/organisciak/htrc-book-models) which functions as a mnemonic accompaniment to a previously-read book (Organisciak 2014).